-What is the Support Statement for Advanced Threat Protection (ATP), Messaging Gateway (SMG), and Web Gateway (SWG) software?
+What is the Support Statement for Advanced Threat Protection (ATP), Endpoint Detection and Response (EDR), Messaging Gateway (SMG), and Web Gateway (SWG) software?

 Standard Support Phase: Symantec will provide Standard Support for the most current Build of the Licensed Software.
 “Standard Support” means a level of support services that Symantec provides to a customer in response to a Problem, as follows: